wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

     1. Shut down the Identity Server instance if it's running.
     2. In the `<IS_HOME>/repository/conf/deployment.toml` file, remove the previously added configurations.
-    3. Restart the WSO2 Identity Server.
+    3. Restart WSO2 Identity Server.

     !!! tip